Dictionary » Positive Words » Discriminatory – Meaning, Definition, Synonyms and Antonyms

-The word Discriminatory (Adjective) refers to actions, policies, or attitudes that unfairly differentiate or exclude individuals or groups.
+The word Discriminatory (adjective) refers to actions, policies, or attitudes that unfairly differentiate or exclude people based on traits like race, gender, age, religion, or disability.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use Discriminatory correctly in sentences.

 Discriminatory Explained in Depth